JNAVillacastin/AMU-AMR-KAP-Excel-Tool-/README.md

 1) to prevent **questionable research practices** (QRPs)  such as **data peeking** and **HARKING** that might compromise the validity and replicability of our analysis, it would be very advisable to:
 	1. collect the data first with a copy of the **raw_data** sheet, and then, import the data into the database **AFTER** all of the sample data has been collected, or
 	2. indicate your target **sample size** in the intro sheet

-## Footnotes

-1. This ReadMe is a **draft**.
-An improved ReadMe with screenshots of  the database and its features is still under development.